 Interest rates paid on the Deposit Accounts may change daily.

-Interest will accrue daily and be credited at least monthly.
+Interest will accrue daily and be credited on the first business day of each month.
 Credited interest may be rounded to the nearest cent.
 Interest will accrue on Deposit Account balances from the day funds are received and accepted by the Deposit Bank through the business day preceding the date of withdrawal from the Deposit Bank.